lishwanth/market-sentiment-analysis/README.md

 ## Contact

-For any inquiries or issues, please contact [Lishwanth] at [lishwanthkumar@gmail.com].
+For any inquiries or issues, please contact lishwanth at lishwanthkumar@gmail.com.